 Adopted by the University Council in November 2020, the plan reflects the University’s commitment to achieving carbon neutrality across all areas of the University.
 It aims to address the breadth of sustainable development whilst establishing new net zero targets for Huddersfield.
 As part of this plan, the University of Huddersfield will achieve net zero carbon emissions for scope 1 and scope 2 by 2030, and for scope 3 by 2045.

 These commitments build on the University’s long-standing dedication to sustainability and environmental improvement; great work has already been carried out ensuring that the University met and exceeded its carbon reduction targets for scope 1 and 2 in 2020.
-The details of the plan can viewed below.
+Please note the plan is currently under review and the updated version will be published soon.
+The details of the plan can be viewed below.

 Approved 25 November by University Council.